 Sessions are delivered by accredited providers and instructors in a group setting to facilitate social connections.

 The program is designed to provide affordable access to strength and balance training.
-Fees are capped to keep costs low and participants may also be able to access rebates through their health fund or Medicare.

 For more information, see the Living Longer Living Stronger section of the COTA Tasmania website.